-4.5 Seed germination and seed dormancy

-4.5.1 Definition of seed germination
+4.5 Seed germination and seed dormancy4.5.1 Definition of seed germination

-Germination is the awaking of the dormant embryo and to resume growth.
+Germination is the awaking of the dormant embryo.
 In mature angiospermic seeds, embryo lies in the dormant stage.
+When physiological activities are ceased.
 As soon as favorable conditions are available dormancy is broken and germination begins, thus it is resumption of active growth of the embryo after a period of dormancy in presence of favourable conditions viz. moisture, air, temperature, light, medium.